Alef Network

-Alef Network was an Argentine cable television channel catering to the Jewish population of South America.
-Created in 1995, it was available on the cable networks of Buenos Aires until its closure in 2001, caused by the financial crisis.
-It was founded by Horacio Lutzky, who later became a part of I24NEWS, an international news network funded by Altice.
+Alef Network was an Argentine cable television channel catering to the Jewish population.
+Founded in 1995, it was available on the cable networks of Buenos Aires until its closure in 2001, which was caused by the Argentine financial crisis.
+It was founded by Horacio Lutzky.

 History

-Alef Network was created in mid-1994 by a group of fifteen Argentine Jewish investors as well as local and Israeli media professionals and received a greenlight from the authorities to begin operations in April 1995.
-The initial plan outlined a schedule in which two thirds of its output was being sourced from Israeli television networks, either of its own production and acquired.
-Carlos Gurovich of Channel 2 oversaw its operations from Israel; the remaining third of its output was produced at its facilities in Buenos Aires.
-In addition to programming from Israel, the channel planned to air Arab programming, coming in from Egypt, which had a substantial amount of television production, and the then-recent Palestinian production scene.
-As of mid-February, negotiations with Argentine cable operators have been made, as well as one with TVA in Brazil.
-It started with an initial investment of US$3 million, but operational costs were low as most of the programming was imported and had to be dubbed or subtitled.
+Alef Network was established in mid-1994 by a group of fifteen Argentine-Jewish investors, employing local and Israeli media professionals, and received approval from the authorities to begin operations in April 1995.
+The initial plan outlined a schedule in which two-thirds of its output would be sourced from Israeli television networks, either through original production or acquired content.

+Carlos Gurovich of Channel 2 oversaw its operations from Israel.
+The remaining third of its output was produced at its facilities in Buenos Aires.
+In addition to programming from Israel, the channel planned to air Arab programming, from Egypt, which had a substantial amount of television production, and the Palestinian productions.
+It started with an initial investment of US$3 million, but operational costs were low, as most of the programming was imported and had to be dubbed or subtitled.

-The channel initially had a ten-hour schedule, which by November had increased to eighteen hours.
-By then, it had gained enough sponsors, such as Visa, Banco Mayo and wireless operator Movicom.
-Plans were made to expand to a full-day service (24 hours) by April 1996, and short-term plans involved the expansion of the channel to cable companies in Chile, Uruguay, Peru, Bolivia and southern Brazil.
-By year-end 1996, the channel aimed to cover eighteen countries in Latin America.
-Banco Mayo helped fund the channel, its foundation was in advanced negotiations to produce small programs to air in 1997.
+The channel initially had a ten-hour schedule, which increased to eighteen hours.
+It secured sponsors, such as Visa, Banco Mayo, and wireless operator Movicom.
+Plans were made to expand to a full-day service (24 hours) by April 1996, and short-term plans involved the expansion of the channel to Chile, Uruguay, Peru, Bolivia, and southern Brazil.
+By the end of 1996, the channel aimed to cover eighteen countries in Latin America.
+Banco Mayo helped fund the channel.

-When Cablevisión refused to renew its contract with HBO and Cinemax, as part of a series of changes to its line-up in January 1999, the channel moved from its extant allocation (channel 63) to the off-air slots occupied by Azul Televisión.
-The measure was criticized by the channel's staff, who was concerned about moving to a daypart where television viewing was low.
-By December 1999, the channel had changed its identity, ceasing to be a merely Jewish channel and aiming to cater to a wider demographic.
+When Cablevisión refused to renew its contract with HBO and Cinemax, as part of a series of changes to its line-up in January 1999, the channel moved from channel 63 to off-air slots occupied by Azul Televisión.
+The measure was criticized by the channel's staff, who was concerned about moving to a daypart where viewing was low.
+By December 1999, the channel had changed its identity, aiming to cater to a wider demographic.

-Finally, the company was dissolved on March 23, 2001.
+The company was dissolved on March 23, 2001.